argoproj/argo-cd/docs/developer-guide/index.md

 !!! warning "You probably don't want to be reading this section of the docs."
     This part of the manual is aimed at people wanting to develop third-party applications that interact with Argo CD, e.g.

-    * An chat bot
+    * A chat bot
-    * An Slack integration
+    * A Slack integration

 !!! note
     Please make sure you've completed the [getting started guide](../getting_started.md).